-Counties have no ownership rights with respect to the protected health information of Medical Assistance program applicants and enrollees (See CBMS Privacy and Security Manual, Part B-definition of CBMS and 10 CCR 2505-5 1.020.4.3)
+Counties have no ownership rights with respect to the protected health information of Medical Assistance program applicants and enrollees (see CBMS Privacy and Security Manual, Part B-definition of CBMS and 10 CCR 2505-5 1.020.4.3).
+The Department is the data owner with respect to the data collected by Counties on behalf of the Department.

-Use and Disclosure of Protected Health Information in normal operations
+- 2. Use and disclosure of Protected Health Information in normal operations. - a.
+Minimum necessary b.
+Permitted uses c.
+Permitted disclosures

-Minimum Necessary